 You have :

 - Bank Transfers.
 But most banks, especially local banks, are not the best when it comes to sending money abroad.
-Between the bad exchange rate, the fee, and how slow they can be.
-Unless you've got enough money to use big international banks like HSBC or City Bank, Transferwise is probably the best option out there.
+They often have a bad exchange rate, high fees, and they can be really slow.
+Unless you've got enough money to use big international banks like HSBC or City Bank, Transferwise is probably better than your bank.

 - Cash.
 Western Union and DeeMoney are both largely available in Thailand but they take a big fee on every transfer.
-You can also bring cash with you and find currency exchange with a good rate but there's a limit to how much you want to carry with you.
+You can also bring cash with you and find currency exchange with a good rate but there's a limit to how much you can carry with you.

 - ATM.
-Withdrawing in Thailand with a non-Thai Credit or Debit card will cost you 220 or 250฿ per withdrawal.
-Not the best option either.
+Withdrawing in Thailand with a non-Thai credit or debit card will cost you 220 or 250฿ per withdrawal.
 And the exchange rate will be fixed by your bank back home or the bank that owns the ATM.
 Again, not the best option.

 - Online transfers.
 You think banks are bad?
 Look at services like Paypal and how much they charge for currency exchange and send money abroad.
-We used them for a while for my business in Thailand, and not only they're slow to transfer the money to your Thai bank account, but they also give you one of the worst exchange rate.
+We used them for a while for our business in Thailand, and not only they're slow to transfer the money to your Thai bank account, but they also have the worst exchange rate.
 Avoid Paypal, Skrill, Payoneer and all othe others.

 Easy to say Transferwise is the best option you have.

-You can use Transferwise to send money to Thailand but for now, you can't use them to send money from Thailand.
+Also, at the moment you can use Transferwise to send money to Thailand, but for now, you can't use them to send money from Thailand.

 Pros and Cons